 Listen and Believe

 • Listen.
-If someone discloses an experience of assault or rape to you, listening to what they tell with no judgment, compassion and empathy can be incredibly helpful.
+If someone discloses an experience of harassment, misconduct or assault to you, listening to what they tell with no judgment, compassion and empathy can be incredibly helpful.
 Just taking the time to listen to someone and talk about what has happened can help.

 • Believe.
 Rather than asking a lot of questions, just let them know that you believe them and will support them as best as you can.
 Try not to skip ahead to what to do practically without first validating what you have heard and listening to what they have to say.